- Follow

 Telling Stories: One Room at a Time

-This virtual exhibit tells the stories behind six of the Leatherby Libraries story rooms: the Virginia G. Carson, Ph.D.
+This virtual exhibit tells the stories behind six of the Leatherby Libraries' story rooms: the Virginia G. Carson, Ph.D.
 Group Study Room, the Sikhs and Sikhism in America Group Study Room, the Mendez v.
 Westminster Group Study Room, the Italian Heritage Archive Group Study Room in Honor of John N. LaCorte, the Henri Temianka Archives Multimedia Room, and the Frederic J. Kakis, Ph.D.
-Professor Emeritus Group Study Room. -- View exhibit flyer
+Professor Emeritus Group Study Room.
+These story rooms are open to all Chapman students, faculty, and staff to reserve for research or study purposes.

 The Library at Chapman University: A Historical Look